IBM/tensorflow-kubernetes-art-classification/README.md

 would be useful for training a model.
 If a particular culture has just a few art images, it's probably not enough to train the model.

-The script download.py is provided to build the raw labeled data.
-It will read from the file arts-select.list, download the image source found in each line and place it in a directory named with the label.
+The script `download.py` is provided to build the raw labeled data.
+It will read from the file `arts-select.list`, download the image source found in each line and place it in a directory named with the label.
 You can copy from the lines in the file `arts-all.list` into the file `arts-select.list` and edit as needed to create a list of images to download.